xcelt/smart-home/README.md

 ## Discussion

 ### Program testing
-The code was tested using pylint (PyPi, 2023) to evaluate the quality according to the style recommended by PEP 8 (xx, xx), which produced the following results:
+The code was tested using pylint (PyPi, 2023) to evaluate the code quality according to PEP-8 (PyPi, 2013) styling, which produced the following results:

 ![pylint_init](./images/pylint_initialise.png)
 ![pylint device](./images/pylint_device.png)